loic-sharma/flutter-engine/lib/web_ui/README.md

-- If not already authenticated with CIPD, run `cipd auth-login` and follow instructions (this step requires sufficient privileges; file a github infra ticket queue issue: https://github.com/flutter/flutter/wiki/Infra-Ticket-Queue and request the `WRITER` role in prefix "flutter/web/canvaskit_bundle")
+- If not already authenticated with CIPD, run `cipd auth-login` and follow instructions (this step requires sufficient privileges; file a github infra ticket queue issue: https://github.com/flutter/flutter/wiki/Infra-Ticket-Queue and request the `WRITER` role for prefix "flutter/web/canvaskit_bundle")
 - Edit `dev/canvaskit_lock.yaml` and update the value of `canvaskit_version`
   to the new version.
 - Run `dart dev/canvaskit_roller.dart` and make sure it completes successfully.